halfak/engineering-task-sp2019/README.md

 To complete the task, read the following problem description and implement a solution.
-Please submit your solution (the code and a one-page description how you approached this problem and why) via the link that was sent to them from their coordinator.
+Please submit your solution (the code and a one-page description how you approached this problem and why) via the link that was sent to you from your coordinator.

 Please send any questions you have to ahalfaker@wikimedia.org